Lisa Kirschner – Owner

 Dagan Kirschner – Manager/ Obedience Trainer

 Dagan was born and raised in Stroudsburg, Pennsylvania.
-In 2009, he earned his Eagle Scout Award from the Boy Scouts of America, where he is now a volunteer.
+In 2009, he earned his Eagle Scout Award from the Boy Scouts of America.

 During the winter season, Dagan also works at Ski Shawnee Mountain as a Children’s Ski and Snowboard instructor.
 He began teaching skiing when he was 14 years old.
 He has always enjoyed skiing and snowboarding and began his snow adventures at 2 years old.